 It seems many of the updates were a direct result of a year in lockdown.
 Sharing music, movies, and photos among friends and family are much easier, and now FaceTime feels a little more like a productivity and social tool than a standard videophone.

 Apple finally ended the beta cycle for iOS 15 on September 20 with a few features removed from the public release.
-SharePlay has been moved to a later release.
+SharePlay was released with iOS 15.1.

 iOS 15 Features